|

 - That being said, if you have a Pantone swatch book available, you can

-rely on the PMS number equivalents we list for our 45 standard
+rely on the PMS number equivalents listed in our standard color charts

-colors as being very close.
-Though they may not be perfect matches,
+as being very close.
+Though they may not be perfect matches, the Pantone

-the Pantone swatch numbers listed in the chart were chosen as the closest
+swatch numbers listed in the chart were chosen as the closest PMS equivalents

-PMS equivalents based on side-by-side comparisons with actual printed license
+based on side-by-side comparisons with actual printed license plate colors.

 equivalent, we note the two PMS numbers the color falls between in the chart.